-^() This column shows the percentage of directors' attendance at Committee meetings (no. of attendances/no. of meetings held during the actual period in office of the person concerned) during the Financial Year with effect from April 27, 2023.
+^() This column shows the percentage attendance at Committee meetings (no. of attendances/no. of meetings held during the actual period in office of the person concerned during the Year).

-^() This column indicates the position of the director on the Committee ("C": Chairman; "M": member).
+^() This column indicates the position of the director on the Committee ("C": Chairman: "M": member).